grafana/loki/docs/sources/clients/promtail/_index.md

   of your compressed file Loki will rate-limit your ingestion.
 In that case you might configure Promtail's [`limits` stage](https://grafana.com/docs/loki/latest/clients/promtail/stages/limit/) to slow the pace or increase
   [ingestion limits on Loki](https://grafana.com/docs/loki/latest/configuration/#limits_config).
-* Log rotations **aren't supported as of now**, mostly because it requires substantial changes on Promtail.
+* Log rotations **aren't supported as of now**, mostly because it requires us modifying Promtail to rely on file inodes instead of file names.
 If you'd like to see support for it, please create a new issue on Github asking for it and explaining your use case.
 * If you would like to see support for a compression protocol that isn't listed here, please create a new issue on Github asking for it and explaining your use case.

 ## Loki Push API